AARON JOHN BARLOW

 Senior Fulbright Fellowship as a Lecturer in American Literature at the University of Ouagadougou, Ouagadougou, Burkina Faso, West Africa, 1985-1986.
 Renewed 1986-1987.

-Co-writing Pop Goes the Decade: The Sixties with Martin Kich for Greenwood Press, Santa Barbara, CA, a 140,000-word project due for completing October 1, 2018.
+Co-writing Pop Goes the Decade: The Sixties with Martin Kich for Greenwood Press, Santa Barbara, CA, a 140,000-word project due for completion March 1, 2019.

 Editing The Manhattan Project and the Dropping of the Atomic Bomb: The Essential Reference Guide for ABC-Clio, Santa Barbara, CA, a 160,000-word project due for completion January 1, 2019.